DizNicolasAmor/interviews-practice/CSS.md

   10. What is the "flex" and "inline-flex" box model?
   11. What is the "grid" box model?
 - [INTERMEDIATE](#intermediate)
-  - Universal Selector
+  12. What is the difference between flexbox and grid?
+  13. What is a CSS selector?
+  14. What is the Universal Selector?
-  - Element Type Selector
+  15. What is the Element Type Selector?
   - ID Selector
   - Class Selector
   - Descendant Combinator